guildai/guild.ai/pages/docs/tutorials/train-your-first-model.md

 guild runs
 ```

-This will display the training run for the `softmax` model.
-You can
+This will display the training run for the `mnist-softmax` model.
+You
-see when the operation was started and its status.
+can see when the operation was started and its status.

 To get more information for a run: